-A new development within Action 4 is the expansion of broadcasting groups to develop student agency.
+One success within Action 4 is the expansion of broadcasting groups to develop student agency.
 Technology support staff have assisted in building students' skills in creating content, developing communications skills, producing student-run news segments, and broadcasting them across school campuses.
+As a result, multiple schools now have student broadcasting clubs on campus, where they create, produce, and transmit their news segments at their whole schools.

-Our district's annual FSD Fest saw 600 families attend the two day festival to participate in one or more of the seven events that occurred there.
-Overall, over 1,000 students participated in activities and events such as the Wonder of Water art competition, the League of Literacy reading contest, the e-sports competitions, film festival, and the 5th and 6th-grade Passion Agents Conference.
+An additional success was the district annual FSD Fest, which saw 600 families and over 2,000 attendees at the two-day festival.
+The vision for this event is to build student voice and agency, to develop civic engagement, and to allow students space to explore interest as they relate to college and career aspirations.
+Overall, over 1,000 students participated in seven different events such as the Wonder of Water art competition, the League of Literacy reading contest, the e-sports competitions, film festival, and the 5th and 6th-grade Passion Agents Conference.